jungamer-64/nextjs-frontend/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Sentry (optional)

+To enable Sentry for runtime validation/error reporting:

+- Locally: copy `.env.example` to `.env` and set `SENTRY_DSN`.
+- In GitHub Actions: add a repository `SENTRY_DSN` secret (Settings → Secrets → Actions) with your DSN.

+The CI workflow will expose `SENTRY_DSN` to the job, and the app will send validation errors to Sentry when the DSN is present.